 Over 1 day

-Drainage problems in your yard can lead to unsightly pooling and even mold or water damage in or around your home.
-Fortunately, you can avoid these problems by installing a French drain.
-A French drain is a trench filled with a perforated pipe and gravel or rock that allows water to drain naturally from your yard.
+Drainage problems in your yard can lead to pooling, mold or water damage in or around your home.
+Luckily, you can avoid these problems by installing a French drain.
+A French drain is a trench filled with a perforated pipe and gravel that allows water to drain naturally from your yard.
 Depending on the size of your yard and the scale of your drainage issue, you can purchase the pipes and equipment to create a French drain yourself.

 - When choosing an outlet for runoff water, look for retention ponds or other bodies of water, or tap into existing drainage.
 You can divert the runoff water to the road curbside if that's easiest.

 - Use striping spray paint, stakes, flags or another method to mark the direction and length of the trench.

-- Before French drain installation, make sure your neighborhood has no zoning restrictions and get necessary permissions.
+- Before the French drain installation, make sure your neighborhood has no zoning restrictions and get necessary permissions.

 Tip: Confirm that your water issue is not caused by leakage from underground pipes that need repair.